-- 9. Machine loads, motor loads, calculations showing over design and factors of safety.

-- 10. Refuge space on top of car and pit.

-- 11. Machine room and hoistway layout.

-- 12. Signal and operating fixtures, operating panels and indicators.
+- 13. Signal and operating fixtures, operating panels and indicators.

-- 13. Cab design, dimensions and layout.
+- 14. Cab design, dimensions and layout.

-- 14. Hoistway-door and frame details.
+- 15. Hoistway-door and frame details.

 Note to specifier: (Optional specification for fast track projects:)

 A. Shop drawings: Six (6) copies of the shop drawings (or cut sheets with standard dimensions if available) shall be provided by the Contractor for approval within three weeks of notice to proceed.
 All bearing ratings, identification and catalog numbers shall be provided.